Shkolik/Foamcut/README.md

  - ~~5th axis location not configurable for now~~ DONE
  - ~~Machine origin is hardcoded and locates in a working area center~~ DONE
  - No kerf settings.
 User can overcome it by modifying model (create Draft offset and use it as reference for paths )
- - It's highly recommended to export your model as .STEP file, import it in new document and start from there.
+ - ~~It's highly recommended to export your model as .STEP file, import it in new document and start from there, or .
 Since all objects depends on underlying geometry you, in most cases, cannot transform your model or part of it to place inside working area.
-It's higher priority TODO.
+It's higher priority TODO.~~ DONE with some limitation
  - Cannot create path by selecting faces.
 In many cases it could be very useful to just select 2 faces and create path/route based on their edges (somewhat like loft) instead of selecting edges one by one.
+ - Configuration setup panel widget
+ - ~~Make helper geometry unpicable~~ Done
+ - G93 mode
+ - mirroring gcode tool
+ - ~~Create path by vertex and edge~~ Done
+ - Edge projection normal to the working plane
+ - Toggle projection lines
+ - ~~Add package.xml~~ DONE
+ - Add video tutorial
+ - Add examples
  - many more I forgot for sure ;)

 ## Discussion
 Please offer feedback or connect with the developer via the [dedicated FreeCAD forum thread].
 Will be added soon